 This part of me simply observes what I do, what I say, how I feel, what I think with no agenda other than curiosity.
 When an emotion arises in a situation, she simply observes the emotion and what prompted it and seeks to understand the connection.
 Why that emotion and not another?
 What is the emotion telling me about this situation?
 About me?
 About my needs?
 There’s no judgment of good or bad, just curiosity.

 She notices the habitual patterns of thinking and behavior that show up in my life and points them out to me in a non-judgmental way.
 She notices when I head into rationalization or start putting some spin on a situation in my mind and points out the gap between the truth and my portrayal of it to myself.
 Her favorite question is asking me whether my thoughts about something are true.

 Oddly enough, this inner observer routinely calls me on my shit much more consistently and effectively than my self-critic ever does, but because it is simply noticed in a non-judgmental way, I am more able to hear it and deal with it in helpful ways than I ever did with the abuse my self-critic hurls at me on a regular basis.
 Her curiosity engages me in a way that the attacks of the self-critic never do.

-One of the most powerful benefits of learning to engage my inner critic with a lighter touch has been the space it creates for me slip below the noise and fury of my self-critic's voice to observe what my inner observer is seeing and hearing.
+One of the most powerful benefits of learning to engage my inner critic with a practice of mental Aikido has been the space it creates for me slip below the noise and fury of my self-critic’s voice to observe what my inner observer is seeing and hearing.

 In doing so, I’ve realized that my self-critic is often working hard to re-establish a solid ego-shell as a form of protection.
 All of her abuse is really spoken (shouted!) with the intent of getting me back in line with a solid, unmovable self-identity that can help keep the chaos of regular life at bay with its refusal to acknowledge any reality that doesn’t fit with my ego’s opinion of self.